 Prefer enum types with switch expressions to enable static completeness checks for the cases.

+Prefer a coding style that requires explicit switch labels instead of default.

 For switch statements, include a default case to provide exhaustiveness of coverage and to support error handling.

-Prefer a coding style that requires explicit SwitchLabels instead of default.

 When using pattern matching in a switch statement or expression, order the case alternatives sequentially from most specific to least specific (enforced by the compiler in class-membership only).

 Include a null case to handle null values gracefully when switching over reference types.